Patrick Warburton

-Patrick Warburton (born November 14, 1964) is an American actor.
-His live action TV roles include David Puddy on Seinfeld, the title character on The Tick, Jeb Denton on Less than Perfect, Jeff Bingham on Rules of Engagement and Lemony Snicket on A Series of Unfortunate Events.
+Patrick Warburton (born November 14, 1964) is an American actor and comedian.
+He first gained wide recognition for portraying the recurring role of David Puddy on Seinfeld (1995–1998).
+Other starring roles on television include title character on The Tick (2001–2002), Jeb Denton on Less than Perfect (2003–2006), Jeff Bingham on Rules of Engagement (2007–2013), and Lemony Snicket on A Series of Unfortunate Events (2017–2019).
+His prominent film credits include The Woman Chaser (1999), Scream 3 (2000), The Dish (2000), Men in Black II (2002), and Ted (2012).

-Warburton has also voiced characters such as Joe Swanson in Family Guy, Sheriff Bronson Stone in Scooby-Doo!
-Mystery Incorporated, Kronk in Disney's The Emperor's New Groove, Buzz Lightyear in Buzz Lightyear of Star Command, and Brock Samson in The Venture Bros.
-In the audiobook The Eye of the Bedlam Bride by Matt Dinniman, he voices the father of the main character Carl in the Dungeon Crawler Carl series.
-Within advertising, he plays a "control enthusiast" in commercials for National Car Rental.
+Warburton also voiced roles such as Joe Swanson in Family Guy (1999–present), Kronk in Disney's The Emperor's New Groove (2000), Buzz Lightyear in Buzz Lightyear of Star Command (2000–2001), Mr. Steve Barkin in Kim Possible (2002–2007), Brock Samson in The Venture Bros.
+(2003–2023), Ken in Bee Movie (2007), Sheriff Bronson Stone in Scooby-Doo!
+Mystery Incorporated (2010–2013), Flynn in the Skylanders video game series (2011–2016), and Mayor Brian Winddancer in Zootopia 2 (2025).
+He has also voiced the father of the main character Carl in the audiobooks for the adventure-fantasy books Dungeon Crawler Carl, and within advertising, he plays a "control enthusiast" in commercials for National Car Rental.

+In 2025, Warburton also started touring as a stand-up comic.

 Early life

 Warburton was born in Paterson, New Jersey, on November 14, 1964.
-He is the son of orthopedic surgeon John Charles Warburton Jr. and Barbara Jeanne Gratz (an actress credited as Barbara Lord).
+He is the son of orthopedic surgeon John Charles Warburton, Jr., and Barbara Jeanne Gratz (an actress credited as Barbara Lord).
 Warburton and his three sisters, Mary, Lara, and Megan, were raised in a "very religious" and "conservative" Catholic family in Huntington Beach, California, where he attended Saints Simon and Jude Catholic School.
 Warburton later attended Servite High School (in Anaheim, California), then transferred to Newport Harbor High School (in Newport Beach, California).
 He studied marine biology at Orange Coast College in Costa Mesa, California, but dropped out to pursue modeling and acting at 19.

 Career

 In the 1990s, Warburton was known for his recurring role in Seinfeld as David Puddy, an unflappable auto mechanic who was the on-again, off-again boyfriend of Elaine Benes (Julia Louis-Dreyfus).
 He played Eric in the sitcom Dave's World, and had a small role in the 2002 film Men in Black II as J's new partner, T.

-Warburton played the title role in FOX's short-lived series The Tick.
+Warburton played the title role in Fox's short-lived series The Tick.
 He has repeatedly criticized FOX's mismanagement of the series after its cancellation, stating that the network "apparently didn't have a clue".
-In 2016 he was a producer for the Amazon streaming version of the series.
+In 2016, he was a producer for the Amazon streaming version of the series.

-He played Nick Sharp in 8 Simple Rules; and in 2003, joined the cast of Less than Perfect as anchorman Jeb Denton.
+He played Nick Sharp in 8 Simple Rules and in 2003, joined the cast of Less than Perfect as anchorman Jeb Denton.
 He also played Jeff Bingham in Rules of Engagement and Rip Riley in the FX series Archer.